lammps/lammps/doc/src/pair_sw.rst

 This pair style does not support the :doc:`pair_modify <pair_modify>` shift, table, and tail options.

 This pair style does not write its information to :doc:`binary restart files <restart>`, since it is stored in potential files.
 Thus, you need to re-specify the pair_style and pair_coeff commands in an input script that reads a restart file.

 This pair style can only be used via the *pair* keyword of the :doc:`run_style respa <run_style>` command.
 It does not support the *inner*, *middle*, *outer* keywords.

+The single() function of the *sw* pair style is only enabled and supported for the case of the *threebody off* setting.

 ----------

 Restrictions
 """"""""""""

 This pair style is part of the MANYBODY package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` page for more info.
+See the :doc:`Build package
+<Build_package>` page for more info.

 This pair style requires the :doc:`newton <newton>` setting to be "on" for pair interactions.

 The Stillinger-Weber potential files provided with LAMMPS (see the potentials directory) are parameterized for metal :doc:`units <units>`.
-You can use the SW potential with any LAMMPS units, but you would need to create your own SW potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.
+You can use the sw or sw/mod pair styles with any LAMMPS units, but you would need to create your own SW potential file with coefficients listed in the appropriate units if your simulation does not use "metal" units.
+If the potential file contains a 'UNITS:' metadata tag in the first line of the potential file, then LAMMPS can convert it transparently between "metal" and "real" units.

 Related commands
 """"""""""""""""